Are you hooked on coffee? If so, is that a good thing or bad thing? Is coffee healthy?

 This means that because coffee has both actions, for most people, coffee is balancing.
 However, certain people with health problems, such as an irregular heart beat, “may experience either an excessive upward or excessive downward reaction,” says Dharmananda.

-But for most people, coffee, according to TCM theory, may help protect the heart.
+But for most people, coffee, according to TCM theory, may help protect the heart protect the heart.

 The possible benefit of this action is mental acuity and focus.